MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/rso-optimization-goal.md

 ## Default optimization goal

-When resource scheduling optimization is deployed for the first time, the system automatically creates a default goal with some constraints and objectives enabled.
+When RSO is deployed for the first time, the system automatically creates a default goal with some constraints and objectives enabled.
 Users can modify as needed or create a new optimization goal and associate it as a default goal.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of default goal in scheduling parameters](media/rso-default-goal-1.png)

-**Engine Effort Level** determines how much effort resource scheduling optimization makes finding the best combination of resources, route, and day or time.
-The higher the effort, the longer resource scheduling optimization takes to complete the execution.
+**Engine Effort Level** determines how much effort RSO makes finding the best combination of resources, route, and day or time.
+The higher the effort, the longer RSO takes to complete the execution.
 For example, the effort might be very light, light, moderate, intense, or very intense.
-The higher the intensity, the more iterations of possible combinations the resource scheduling optimization engine considers.
+The higher the intensity, the more iterations of possible combinations the RSO engine considers.

 > [!div class="mx-imgBorder"]
 > ![Screenshot of default goal deployed with resource scheduling optimization_1](media/rso-default-goal-2.png)